HGO Trust: Productions

 HGO's productions for 2018 were Verdi's La traviata and Domenico Cimarosa's Il matrimonio segreto.
-In May 2019 it produced George Frideric Handel's Partenope which was a finalist in the Off West End Awards in 2020.
+In May 2019 it produced George Frideric Handel's Partenope, nominated for the 2020 Offie.
 Its 2019 production of La bohème won a NODA London Opera Award in 2020.

 In August 2020 HGO was the first company to stage a live opera performance in North London after the COVID-19 epidemic when it produced Gustav Holst's opera Sāvitri at Lauderdale House.

 Board

 The Directors of the Company and Trustees of the Charity, as of April 2020, are: